Pot Marigold 100 seeds

 The plant extract is widely used in cosmetics.
 Calendula officinalis ointment is used in the treatment of skin disorders, for pain, and as an antiseptic.

 Sow the Calendula officinalis seeds from late March onwards inside or outside from May, in small pots, or in fine seedbed.
 Sow the marigold seeds about 1 cm deep and keep them at a temperature of 18-22 Celsius.
 The best place to start them off is an unheated greenhouse in April.
 Can be sown directly outside from late May onwards all the way till July for late flowering.

 Transplant outside from late May, to a sunny/partly shady position.
 Acclimatize the young plants to outdoor conditions before planting to final position.
 Leave 20-30 cm between the plants.
 Remove the dead flower heads continuously during the summer months, this will encourage the plants to produce more and more flowers throughout the whole growing season.
 Pot marigold reseed easily and the next spring you will have small marigold seedlings popping up where you had the plants the previous year.

-Pot marigold is really a very useful plant and.
+Calendula officinalis is really a very useful plant.
 It can be used as an insect repellent around tomatoes, beans, peppers.
 It is an attractive addition to your vegetable patch or flower border and also the flowers are edible giving a wonderful orange colour to your summer salads.